tdelta/pfoertner/README.md

 ## Setup instructions

-Android studio can create the .apks for the clients from their corresponding projects: [PfoertnerAdmin](PfoertnerAdmin/) for the smart phone and [PfoertnerPanel](PfoertnerPanel/) for the table\label.
+Android studio needs to create the .apks for the clients from their corresponding projects:<br>
+[PfoertnerAdmin](PfoertnerAdmin/) for the smart phone and [PfoertnerPanel](PfoertnerPanel/) for the table\label.

 Both clients need the address where the server is hosted before the .apks are created.
 For this [Config.java](PfoertnerCommon/src/main/java/de/tu_darmstadt/epool/pfoertner/common/Config.java) needs to be edited.

-For the server simple follow the instructions in [PfoertnerServer](PfoertnerServer/)
+For the server simple follow the instructions in [PfoertnerServer](PfoertnerServer/).

 # Old project, Cleanup in progress!